Michael Berry, Baron Hartwell: Career

 Berry's father William Berry, 1st Viscount Camrose and uncle Gomer Berry, 1st Viscount Kemsley owned a string of newspapers through Allied Newspapers, which was dissolved in 1945 with Camrose taking the Daily Telegraph amongst others.
-Michael Berry edited the Glasgow Sunday Mail from 1934–35, and was managing editor of the Financial Times from 1937–39.
+Michael Berry edited the Glasgow Sunday Mail from 1934 to 1935, and was managing editor of the Financial Times from 1937 to 1939.

-When Camrose died, Berry's older brother Seymour Berry, 2nd Viscount Camrose had taken to drink, and Michael unexpectedly became Editor-in-Chief of the Daily Telegraph.
+When Camrose died, Berry's older brother Seymour Berry, 2nd Viscount Camrose had taken to drink, and Michael unexpectedly became editor-in-chief of The Daily Telegraph.
 In 1961 Berry established the Sunday Telegraph, which was not initially a financial success.

 Berry did not focus on the financial side of the newspaper, and in spring 1985 the company needed to raise money.
 Berry sold 14% of the shares to Conrad Black, with an option to purchase more if the company needed to raise more money.
 It did, and Black took control in December 1985.
 Berry retired in September 1986.

 Berry was the initial backer behind the arts review X magazine.

 Berry was awarded a life peerage as Baron Hartwell, of Peterborough Court in the City of London, on 19 January 1968.
 He succeeded his elder brother as the 3rd Viscount Camrose in February 1995, but disclaimed the title.

 Marriage and family

-Lord Hartwell married Lady Pamela Smith (1915–1982), daughter of F. E. Smith, 1st Earl of Birkenhead.
+Lord Hartwell married Lady Pamela Smith, daughter of F. E. Smith, 1st Earl of Birkenhead.
 They had four children together: